 Oh, they kill with kindness!

-That bloke Hamlet mistakenly clarified in the eponymous play of the bard that, "…I must be cruel, only to be kind Thus bad begins and worse remains behind.”
+That bloke Hamlet mistakenly clarified in the eponymous play of the Bard that, “…I must be cruel, only to be kind.
+Thus bad begins, and worse remains behind.”
 The chap was basically trying to dissuade Gertrude, his mother, from having it off with Claudius, as that would be a betrayal of her previous husband, Hamlet’s father.
-He was certainly cruel, threatening her that her neck might break if she does not come to heel, but the intention was kind to keep her from going astray.
+He was certainly cruel, threatening her that her neck might break if she did not come to heel, but the intention was kind, to keep her from going astray.
 I extract this gem, by now a bodacious idiom, from within a lot of other drivel that the mad prince utters, to heighten the paradox therein, as it suits my purpose today.
-My purpose being to denounce the whole caboodle of mankind who assail my senses on a daily basis by battering me with Whatsapp kindness, by manipulating the idiom a bit to say that they ‘be so kind that they are cruel.’
+My purpose being to denounce the whole caboodle of mankind who assail my senses on a daily basis by battering me with WhatsApp kindness, by manipulating the idiom a bit to say that they “be so kind that they are cruel.”

-Whatsapp, individual, and even more so the groups, are like the quintessential wintertime razai, which you are reluctant to get in but too squeamish to get out, and so you endure it in the hope that something meaningful may emerge among all the annoying kindness disbursed inexorably, day in and day out.
+WhatsApp, individual chats, and even more so the groups, are like the quintessential wintertime razai (comforter), which you are reluctant to get into but too squeamish to get out of, and so you endure it in the hope that something meaningful may emerge among all the annoying kindness disbursed inexorably, day in and day out.
 Your phone keeps whirring with messages that pop up, washed liberally in the milk of human kindness.

-If you are one of those kindly inconsiderate individualities who sends greetings, beneficent feel-good or generously-preachy messages on Whatsapp, please scoot pronto, as what I intend to write may upset your sensibilities a great deal.
+If you are one of those kindly inconsiderate individuals who send greetings, beneficent feel-good or generously preachy messages on WhatsApp, please scoot pronto, as what I intend to write may upset your sensibilities a great deal.
 Others are welcome to empathize and sympathize.

-I have already expressed my exasperations twice in these blogs, and although there was no advisory for the perpetrators to scram, they have failed miserably to have any correctional or reformatory influence.
-So be it but here I go again, reserving my polemics only for the beatific kind today:
+I have expressed my exasperation about meaningless greetings in these blogs, and although there was no advisory for the perpetrators to scram, they have failed miserably to show any correctional or reformatory effect.

 http://anindecisiveindian.blogspot.com/2020/10/rip-away-random-reckless-rip-routine.html